WINTER ROAD CONDITIONS

 The reason for this is that we generally do not have lengthy delays getting passengers to Cradle Mountain but we do have problems getting to Lake St.Clair.
 Therefore, we suggest that you travel “inwards” with us and “outwards” (to Hobart) with a Hobart based company that we can recommend to you.
 As Derwent Bridge is already on the western side of the Highlands there is far less chance of transport to Hobart being unduly delayed.

 Due to the unpredictability of the weather at this time of the year, the likelihood of conditions that can close the roads to the highlands as well as making progress on foot within the National Parks either extremely slow or impossible, our service will operate on the following basis.

-- You will need to carry a Satellite phone, so that you can contact us if you are unavoidably delayed and we can contact you if we are unable, due to road conditions, get to your finishing destination.
-(We would initially send a text message to your sat phone) You must contact us a minimum of 12 hours before we are due to pick you up if you think you will not be able to meet us at the pre-arranged time & day.
+2. If you decide to book return transport with us, you will need to carry a Satellite phone or another device that works off of satellites and is capable of both sending and receiving messages , so that you can contact us if you are unavoidably delayed and we can contact you if we are unable, due to road conditions, get to your finishing destination.
+(We would initially send a text message to your device) You must contact us a minimum of 12 hours before we are due to pick you up if you think you will not be able to meet us at the pre-arranged time & day.
 Failure to do this would result in loss of your transport fee (fare) if we make a journey & you are not there.

-- You would also need to have a means of making contact with another operator that you have booked with if you have decided to travel to Hobart and due to severe conditions on the trail that has seriously delayed your progress.
+3. You would also need to have a means of making contact with another operator that you have booked with if you have decided to travel to Hobart and due to severe conditions on the trail your arrival at LSC has been seriously delayed.

-- If travelling interstate by air or other booked means of transport we strongly recommend travel insurance due to unavoidable delays that cause you to miss your connections.
-We will not be held liable for missed connections due our inability to pick you up due to weather/road conditions or closures.
+5. If travelling interstate by air or other booked means of transport we strongly recommend travel insurance due to unavoidable delays that cause you to miss your connections.
+We will not be held liable for missed connections due our inability to pick you up, or delays due to weather/road conditions or closures.